Choosing the right SFT dataset for your LLM

 Based on InstructGPT models, this dataset allows supervised fine-tuning on conversational tasks, improving the ability of models to follow human instructions accurately.

-How do you choose the right SFT dataset for your model?
+How to choose the right SFT dataset for your model?

 The choice of an SFT dataset depends on several essential criteria that directly influence the quality of fine-tuning and the final performance of the model.
+Selecting the right dataset adds significant value by enhancing the model's performance and applicability in your specific domain.
 Here are the main things to consider before selecting a dataset that fits your use case.

 Define the specific needs of the model